-#9 OSHA Violation: Electrical - Wiring Methods (OSHA 1910.305)
+#9 OSHA Violation: Fall Protection - Training Requirements (OSHA 1926.503)

 Electrical Testing Equipment

 Electrical Testing Equipment is essential for the testing and maintenance of power systems and equipment.
 Testing equipment is built using precision circuitry and components to ensure electrical safety and reliability.

 Plugs and Connectors

 Electric Circuit Breakers are panelboard mounted and feature a non-interchangeable trip molded case to meet OSHA standards for safety.
 The insulated housing provides additional workplace and installation safety measures.
-Options include DIN, VL and General Application Circuit Breakers.
-Available in 1, 2 or 3 pole versions.
-Volts and amps vary per model.